jbcodeforce/order-producer-python/README.md

     ```
     The dependencies are loaded, the build is scheduled and executed, the image is uploaded to the registry, and started.

+1. To display information about the build configuration for the application:

+    ```
+    oc describe bc/order-producer-python
+    ```

+    You can see details of the Git repository being used as the source for any build, and a Webhook URL that can be configured into a Git hosting service to trigger a new build automatically when changes are committed and pushed up to a Git repository.

+    For all webhooks, you must define a Secret with a key named WebHookSecretKey and the value being the value to be supplied when invoking the webhook.
+The webhook definition must then reference the secret.
+The secret ensures the uniqueness of the URL, preventing others from triggering the build.
+The value of the key will be compared to the secret provided during the webhook invocation.
+See [this note](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/triggering_builds.html) for detail.

+1. to trigger a build from local source code

 1. Set environment variables